MITHaystack/HOPS/doc/reference/source/hops4/libraries/operators/Operators.rst

 ========================== ====================================================================

 For every element in the array the functor operation will be applied.
 In the case of an out-of-place operation a copy will take place.
-Template class supporting both in-place and out-of-place operations.
+This is a template class supporting both in-place and out-of-place operations.